 Selling your home could be on the horizon and spring or summer is often one of the most popular times to put a home on the market.
 You may be surprised by how much of a mortgage you could get.
 As the market picks up it’s a great time to check and see where you stand, have a look at a mortgage calculator.
 So if the plan is to sell up then you may want to put into action some of the jobs with selling in mind.
 It might be that you want to maximise your sale price, and who can blame you?
 But how can you do that when it comes to your home?
 Here are some of the best ways to help sell your home and maximise your profit.

 A new kitchen and bathroom will always add huge value to a property because they are often the most expensive jobs new purchasers have to make.
 So if you are really keen on investing to make extra, then these could be the two rooms to do it.
+A quick and easy way to modernise is with new bathroom tiles.
 You may want to stick with colour themes that will appeal to the mass market, and install things like underfloor heating so that it gives it that luxurious and high-end finish.
 Some companies will supply heating specific to the area, and even thinking about wall mounting options in other rooms could help to modernise the pretty overall and make it energy efficient.
 The last thing you want to do is give the impression that these things have just been thrown together, so it could be an excellent way to add the big bucks to your sale price.

 You want to ensure that you have a motivated agent that is keen to sell your property and to help you find the one you are looking for.
 Whether it is million dollar homes you want or something to help you downsize an agent will be able to help.
 In some cases, it isn’t always about choosing the agent that has given you the highest valuation, it can be more to do with your gut instinct.